The most representative color, given the challenges of photographing dark furniture, is in the image at the top of this

 Moving outward and beyond the satyrs are the motifs made up of spiraling bits of vegetation, key to the rest of the ornamentation on the front of this chest.
 The motif was used commonly on Italian chests in the Renaissance, typically depicting acanthus leaves whose girth is significantly wider than on this chest.
 Ultimately, the motif dates back to carvings on stone sarcophagi used by ancient Romans to bury their dead.

 These swirling bits of foliage convey a sense of energy, not unlike the satellite photos of spiraling hurricanes that sweep ashore each summer along the Gulf of Mexico near where our collection is housed.
 Each putto appears to balance precariously atop a swirl as if surfing on a hurricane-induced wave and hurtling toward the shore.
 While not mirror images of one another, they are portrayed with energy, their hair tousled and their hands reaching out to grab bits of foliage just as parts of stems and flowers brake away from the spirals.
 Appearing to materialize from the centers of the spiral are disembodied heads, clean-shaven and with lots of hair.
 Are they meant to represent the satyrs at some earlier point in time?

-The spiral motifs with putti remained popular as stylistic elements of Italian grotesque decoration.
+The spiral motifs with putti remained popular in France as stylistic elements of Italian grotesque decoration throughout the 16th century.
 As embraced in France, they appeared in various branches of decorative arts both during the Renaissance and the revival of the style in the 19th century, especially from the factories at Blois and Gien.